The Rh Factor & Your Pregnancy

 Note that RhoGAM does not do any good if it is given after a woman has become sensitized.
 To be effective, it must be given before isoimmunization occurs.
 And once a woman becomes sensitized, those antibodies are with her for life.
 Any future pregnancies will automatically be considered high risk as a result.

-Is Rh immune globulin safe?
-Of course (say the manufacturers)!
-RhoGAM is made using antibodies derived from human plasma, but the donors of the blood have been “carefully screened by history and laboratory testing to reduce the risk of transmitting blood-borne pathogens.”
+RhoGAM is thought to be safe.
+It is made using antibodies derived from human plasma, but the donors of the blood have been “carefully screened by history and laboratory testing to reduce the risk of transmitting blood-borne pathogens.”
 The plasma undergoes fractionation and filtration to further ensure safety of the finished product.

 As with any pharmacological product, RhoGAM has side effects.
 These include: injection site reactions (swelling, redness, mild pain, warmth), skin rash, body ache, headache, fatigue, and slight elevation in temperature.
 Also possible are signs of a hemolytic reaction, which may include: fever, back pain, nausea, vomiting, hypo- or hypertension, hemoglobinuria/emia, elevated bilirubin and creatinine, and decreased haptoglobin.
 Allergic reactions are rare, and no fatalities due to anaphylaxis have ever been reported.
 The package insert indicates that you should be observed for at least 20 minutes after receiving the shot, presumably to watch for signs of allergic reaction or other severe side effect.

 RhoGAM is a Pregnancy Category C drug.
 According to the package insert, “The available evidence suggests [RhoGAM] does not harm the fetus or affect future pregnancies or the reproductive capacity of the maternal recipient.”
-Suggests.
-For the record, Pregnancy Category C is described thus: “Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.”
-Basically, the FDA does not know whether or not RhoGAM is safe for your baby.
-But they believe the benefits to the mother outweigh potential risks to the baby.
+Pregnancy Category C is described thus: “Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks.”
+Basically, the FDA believes the benefits to the mother outweigh potential risks to the baby.

 Some babies have been born with minor Rh sensitization, presumably from prenatal exposure (that prophylactic dose at 28 weeks).
 This fact is confirmed by the product insert.